marc524/developer_info.ee_addon/README.txt

 # Developer Info #

 Displays useful information about your channels and channel fields all on one page.
 Additionally, all template information and all file upload locations are displayed on their own pages.
+This is an EE2 port of the EE1 SL Developer Info addon by Stephen Lewis.

 ## Installation